facuc28/instant-hunting-log/README.md

 ---

 ## 🚩 Known-Issues
-- 🔹The hunting log UI is not properly aligned when using different resolutions
 - 🔹When farming master level exp timers for next level and max level are not available

 ## 📷 Images